zaiisao/Documentation/en/Voice/ios_audio.md

   <img alt="../_images/ios_voice_10.jpg" src="https://web-cdn.agora.io/docs-files/en/ios_voice_10.jpg" />

 ## Next Steps
-You have now set up the iOS environment and can start a call/live broadcast following the steps under **Quickstart Guide**:
+You have set up the iOS environment and can start a call/live broadcast following the steps under **Quickstart Guide**:
 * Initialize the SDK
 * Join a Channel
 * Publish and Subscribe to Streams